Notes on the Geography of Italy: Rome: More Churches

-The interior is the early-church form of the basilica, or, to be cheeky, the shoebox.
+The interior is the early-church form of the basilica.
+The cheeky comparison would be to a shoebox.
 In this case the shoebox has been reworked repeatedly in the last five centuries, most recently in 1960.
-It was this simplest of forms that churches would employ regularly for five centuries and then depart from in flights of Romanesque, Gothic, and Renaissance fantasies.
+It was this simplest of forms that churches would employ regularly for five centuries before departing for Romanesque, Gothic, and Renaissance forms.

-Speaking of fantasies, the marble columns are entirely a product of a painter's imagination.
+The marble columns of the shoebox are entirely a product of a painter's imagination.